Nixvis/ascii-converter/README.md

 # ascii-converter
-Rudimentary program that takes pgm/png/jpg and makes it into ascii art displayed in a tkinter window Curremtly requires user to have the image downloaded
+Rudimentary program that takes pgm/png/jpg and makes it into ascii art displayed in a tkinter window.
+Currently requires user to have the image downloaded